petercorke/ansitable/README.md

 What's new:

+0.11.0:

+- [Pandas integration](https://pandas.pydata.org).
+Convert a Pandas DataFrame to a table, or vice versa
+- export a table in CSV format
+- added unit tests for the various conversion methods

 0.10.0:

 - `colsep` is now the number of padding spaces on each side of the cell data.  `colsep=1` means one space on the left and one on the right, previously this was achieved by `colsep=2`.